Free Crossover Cognitive Aptitude Test [CCAT] Practice Guide 2026

 You can deduce from the first statement that all athletes are hard workers, but you do not have any information about non-athletes.

-Therefore, according to the second statement, you cannot conclude anything regarding Alice, which is not an athlete.
+Therefore, the second statement does not allow you to conclude anything regarding Alice, who is not an athlete.

 Which of the following boxes should replace the question mark (?) to complete the pattern?